appscode/blog/content/post/deploy-and-manage-pgpool-in-gke/index.md

 #### Create Secret

-Now, we'll create a secret that includes the `User` and `Password` that we created as PostgreSQL role above.
+Now, we'll create a secret that includes the `User` and `Password` with values from newly created role and password above.
+The secret must have two labels, one is `app.kubernetes.io/name: postgreses.kubedb.com` and another is `app.kubernetes.io/instance: <appbinding name>`.

 ```yaml
 apiVersion: v1